 Another issue that can hinder your local SEO efforts is duplicate listings.
 Google My Business pages are where you will often find duplicates that can contain conflicting information.
 Take an audit of the online spaces where your information is housed to make sure it’s error, discrepancy, and duplicate-free.

 To get started with this task, first nail down your NAP (name, address, and phone number) which you should include as a crawlable HTML text on your site.
 A great location for your NAP is in the header or footer of your website.
-However, take care to avoid including the MAP into an image as images cannot be crawled from search engines like HTML’s can.
+However, take care to avoid including the NAP in an image as images cannot be crawled from search engines like HTML can.

 Once you've established your NAP, you can check for duplicate listings.
 The easiest way to check for duplicates on the major platforms is to use a free tool like Moz Check Listing.